Frequently Asked Questions

 Do you need Comprehensive Sickness Insurance (CSI) for settled status?

 No. The CSI requirement was scrapped for EU Settlement Scheme applications.

-To apply for pre-settled or settled status, you do not need to evidence that you were in one of the ‘qualified person’ categories (worker, self-employed, jobseeker, self-sufficient with CSI or student with CSI).
+To apply for pre-settled or settled status, you do not need to demonstrate that you are in one of the ‘qualified person’ categories (worker, self-employed, jobseeker, self-sufficient with CSI or student with CSI).

 The EU Settlement Scheme checks for your residence in the UK.

-To be eligible for settled status, you normally need to evidence you have been living in the UK for at least 6 months out of every 12 months for a continuous period of 5 years, and this period needs to have started before 31 December 2020.
-You can check your absences with this form which only asks a handful of simple YES / NO questions: http://t3m-settledstatus-absences.paperform.co
+To be eligible for settled status, you you usually need evidence that you had been living in the UK for at least 6 months out of every 12 months for a continuous period of 5 years, and this period started before 31 December 2020.
+For more information see: https://www.the3million.org.uk/absence-calculator

 Does pre-settled status automatically convert to settled status?